Peculiaramaka/British-Airway-Project/README.md

 **To Do:**
-Collect some data by scraping the web for customer reviews about BA Conduct EDA analysis (Stopword, remove punctuations, convert to lowercase, tokenization, stemmization) Generate Sentiments
+Collect some data by scraping the web for customer reviews about BA

+Conduct EDA analysis (Stopword, remove punctuations, convert to lowercase, tokenization, stemmization)

+Generate Sentiments

+Visualized the most Positive, Negative and Neutral words

 Build Machine Learning Models

 Tune the Best Model using GridSearchCV

 Finalize the model using the best model